AbinitioDGA/ADGA/README.md

 * scipy
 * matplotlib

 These packages are however not necessary for the purely computational part of ADGA.
 If one does not want to deal with Python it is still possible to output all data in form of text-files (see **documentation/configspec**).
+The instructions in **documentation/python\_intro.pdf** and the scripts found in **documentation/scripts/** provide a first starting point for extracting data and making plots.

 ## Test Case SrVO3

-The test data and results within ADGA for our usual testbed SrVO3 (strongly correlated metal) will be provided in the near future.
+The test data and results within ADGA for our usual testbed SrVO3 (strongly correlated metal) can be found in **srvo3-testdata/** and **documentation/README.pdf** respectively.

 ## Authors
 Anna Galler, Patrik Thunström, Josef Kaufmann, Matthias Pickem, Jan M. Tomczak and Karsten Held.